Ed-Fi-Alliance-OSS/AdminAPI-1.x/docs/docker.md

 This configuration is not intended for live testing or production environments;
 its only intention is to simplify installation and testing of Admin API code that has been bundled into NuGet Packages through the normal development process, and published to Ed-Fi's Azure Artifacts registry.
+Note that this version does not include PGBouncer, though it does preserve NGiNX, and it does not start the ODS/API.

 ```mermaid
 graph LR